Johannes Høsflot Klæbo is a cross-country skier and celebrity figure here in Norway. Let’s meet the man behind the eye-catching social media profiles.

 There’s plenty of posts to keep his fans happy.
 That goes for fans of him as a sportsman and—given his photogenic nature—his more casual admirers too.

-On his YouTube channel, Klæbo has a slightly smaller following with 101k subscribers.
+On his YouTube channel, Klæbo has a slightly smaller following, albeit still more than 100,000 subscribers.
 This is my favourite social media platform of his.

 On the channel you can find a number of vlogs: behind the scenes footage of his training regimes, including some with his little brother Ola, videos of his life away from training and competing, and even random days out/weekends away with girlfriend.